garrandall/popular-music-data/tracks/goodbye-to-you-scandal-patty-smyth.md

 And my love, and my love
 And my love

-Goodbye to you-ooh
+Goodbye to you-oh
-Goodbye to you-ooh
+Goodbye to you-oh
 Goodbye to you
-Goodbye to you-ooh
+Goodbye to you-oh

 Now, could I ever love someone
 Like the one I see in you